-I hope by the end of this article, you will get a better understanding of this entire process and make a smoother transition plan.
+By the end of this article, I hope you will better understand this entire process and make a smoother transition plan.

 This article targets graduate international students coming to Germany on a short or long-term (more than 3 months) internship.
-Most of the administrative formalities I believe will be almost similar to students from other disciplines or courses as well, but still, check whether it applies to your case in order to be sure.
+I believe most of the administrative formalities will be almost similar to students from other disciplines or courses, but still, check whether it applies to your case to be sure.

 The Search for Research Associate position in Germany

-I am assuming that you are already super-motivated, given that you are now reading it.
-So, you will not find a pep talk of any kind throughout this article.
+I assume you are already super-motivated, given that you are now reading it.
+So, you will not find a pep talk throughout this article.

 Try to follow eminent researchers from your domain, they may retweet or post if some project positions are available.
 Follow Twitter handles like @jobRxiv.